 If you are a retired Law Enforcement Officer who wants to be certified under L.E.O.S.A. and you live in the state of Tennessee, you can now qualify under this law.
-It does not require you to have served your time of duty in Tennessee.
+It does not require you to have served your law enforcement duty in Tennessee.
 If you moved here from another state you can be qualified here.

-When covered by a LEOSA, he or she may carry a concealed firearm in any state or political subdivision thereof.
+When covered by LEOSA, he or she may carry a concealed firearm in any state or political subdivision thereof.
 This also includes the District of Columbia, Puerto Rico and U.S. Possessions.
-Thus the LEOSA qualified person does not generally require a state issued permit for carrying concealed firearms.
+Thus the LEOSA qualified person does not generally require a state-issued permit for carrying concealed firearms.

-To be considered, one must be a qualified retired law enforcement officer who retired in good standing from service, with and aggregate of 10 years or more of service.
+To be considered, one must be a qualified retired law enforcement officer who retired in good standing from service, with an aggregate of 10 years or more of service.

 Call (901) 826-4764 to schedule a class.